cjeilbeck/Rumbel-VST/README.md

 # Rumbel Audio Plugin

-Rumbel is an open-source audio plugin offering customizable distortion effects with a minimalist interface, prioritizing ease of workflow and an emphasis on mixing by ear.
+Rumbel is an open-source audio plugin offering customizable distortion effects with a minimalist interface, prioritizing ease of workflow and mixing by ear (0_0).

 ## Getting Started